-- FOR A SPECIFIC BOOK OR FILM.
+- BOOK OR FILM.
 For the specific book or film that your group is discussing, do a search (using Google or your preferred search engine) on the title.
 Wikipedia will likely have a detailed entry with a plot synopsis (you may want to let group members know if there are any ‘spoilers’).
 Your search will reveal reviews, from both free sources and ‘paywall’ publications (such as The New York Times).
 For books, at Goodreads you’ll find a diverse selection of readers’ reviews and recommendations.
-My personal favorite source for literature synopses (I like to begin with a summary) and analysis, has a silly name, Shmoop, but great resources (several are free)… along with a sense of humor.
-Also, check the book publisher’s or film distributor’s website for such resources as background information, discussion questions. etc.
+My personal favorite source for literature synopses (I like to begin with a summary) and analysis, has a silly name, Shmoop, but great (often free) resources… along with a sense of humor.
+Also, check the book publisher’s or film distributor’s website for background information, discussion questions, etc.

-GETTING BOOKS OR FILMS: You can check out books, and films, from your local library (likely at no cost), download free public domain works (pre-1926) via links throughout this site or use the Online Books Page (over three million titles), or buy them from a local bookseller or retailer.
+GETTING BOOKS OR FILMS: You can check out books, and films, from your local library (likely at no cost), download free public domain works (pre-1927) via links throughout this site or use the Online Books Page (over three million titles), or buy them from a local bookseller or retailer.
 You may be able to download – or sometimes read online – a free temporary copy of a book, including new titles, from the publisher-supported OpenLibrary (the title will automatically ‘evaporate’ from your e-reader after a few days but you may be able to renew it); at Internet Archive, some books can be read online in one-hour increments (just keep “renewing” it).
-Also, I have an Amazon Associate link – at the bottom left of every page of this site: Thanks!
+Also, I have an Amazon Associate link – details at the bottom left of every page on this site: Thanks!
 Sources for free movies online include Tubi, IMDbTV, Crackle, YouTube Movies Free With Ads, Vudu Movies Free With Ads, Plex, Pluto, silent era classics via this site.
 NOTE: I’ve also added, based on this section, a separate blog post about getting books or films from legitimate sources.

 - CONTEXT.
 Some people enjoy looking at a work in a wider context, including historical (relating to eras, social movements, the sciences, and more), and cultural (thematic comparisons with other books, or films using the IMDb, or works in such media as the visual arts, theater using the IBDB, music including opera and ballet for which there may be videos).

 - DISCUSSION GUIDES.
-Many authors / publishers, and some filmmakers / film distributors have websites that include discussion questions, and additional resources.
-Ask your group members to share any resources that they recommend.
-Some basic discussion topics include, How does the book or film speak to your members personally?
-Does it illuminate a past era, and does it reflect the current social situation?
+Many authors / publishers, and some filmmakers or film distribution companies, have websites that include discussion questions, and additional background materials.
+Also, ask your group members to share any resources that they recommend.
+Some basic discussion topics include, How does the book or film speak to your members’ personal experiences?
+Does it illuminate a past era, and/or does it reflect the current social situation?
 How would each of your members like to change the book or film, or is it already optimal?
 Does it bring to mind other works?